Healthy Hamburger Helper Copycat: Bacon Cheeseburger with Broccoli

 With only 22 grams of carbs per serving, this healthy Hamburger Helper copycat is a borderline low carb recipe.
 This is due to a smaller dose of pasta and the addition of a beaucoup of broccoli.

-For the bacon, I used precooked real pork bacon.
+For the bacon, I used precooked pork bacon but any bacon will work.
 There are lower fat options like Al Fresco’s chicken bacon (find it at Walmart) and turkey bacon.
-Any bacon will work.
-If you’re using raw bacon and want to save time, check out my guide on cooking bacon in the microwave.

 And last but not least, the broccoli.
+Similar to my sticky sweet ground beef and broccoli, the recipe calls for frozen broccoli.
 If you’d rather use fresh broccoli, you’ll want to cook it first.
-Use any cooking method, but I’d recommend steaming.
+(I’d recommend steaming.)

 Okie doke, that’s all ya need to know.
 Before you save the recipe and get in the kitchen, don’t forget to tag me on Instagram with your creation.
 I appreciate the feedback and sharing always helps the little blog that could.

 Bacon Cheeseburger Healthy Hamburger Helper Copycat

 A low calorie spin on the classic Hamburger Helper favorite.

 Hamburger Helper Core Ingredients